ondrocks/cosmoscout-vr/docs/plugins.md

 #### `CosmoScout.initDropDowns`
 Initializes the `selectpicker` extension on all `.simple-value-dropdown` elements.
 A change event listener will be added which calls the CosmoScout application with the elements id and currently selected value.
+The listener initialization can be disabled by adding `data-nonnative` to the input element.
 This method is idempotent.
 Event listeners will be only added once.

 ```javascript